cedalo/streamsheets-documentation/docs/_sources/functions/streamsheet/getmachinestep.rst.txt

 GETMACHINESTEP
 -----------------------------

-Returns the current machine step.
+Returns the current step.

-The machine step is increased either on each machine cycle, i.e. when a machine runs, or on each manually triggered step, i.e. if a :term:`machine <Stream Machine>` is stopped or paused.
+The machine step is increased either on each machine cycle, i.e. when a machine runs, or on each manually triggered step, i.e. if an :term:`App <App>` is stopped or paused.
 To get the steps for a Streamsheet refer to :ref:`getstep`.

 **Syntax**